YinHK-gameDev/unity-learn/input/README.md

 ### Adding, removing, and copying virtual axes

 To add a virtual axis, increase the number in the **Size** field.
 This creates a new axis at the bottom of the list.
-The new axis copies the properties of the previous axis in the list.
+The **new axis copies the properties of the previous axis in the list**.

 To remove a virtual axis, you can either: